Alinaaven/ds-platform-airflow-containers-blog/README.md

 2. Task Definition Creation with AWS CLI
 Create a new ECS task definition with the necessary configurations:

-aws ecs register-task-definition --cli-input-json file://path_to_task_definition.json

-Replace path_to_task_definition.json with the path to your task definition JSON file.
+Run the command in the aws_register_task_definition file.

-3. Airflow DAG Configuration
+4. Airflow DAG Configuration
 Place your DAG files in the Airflow dags/ directory.
 Ensure your DAG utilizes the EcsRunTaskOperator with parameters specified in external parameter files or environment variables.

-4. Building and Pushing Docker Images with Azure Pipeline The Azure Pipeline defined in pipelines/azure-pipeline.yml automates the process of building the Docker image, running tests, and pushing the image to AWS Elastic Container Registry (ECR).
+5. Building and Pushing Docker Images with Azure Pipeline The Azure Pipeline defined in pipelines/azure-pipeline.yml automates the process of building the Docker image, running tests, and pushing the image to AWS Elastic Container Registry (ECR).

 Configure the pipeline in your Azure DevOps project and link it to your repository.